Skip to content

 What are the most common MCP server vulnerabilities?

-In my scan, YARA rules flagged ‘prompt injection’ most often (8 out of 27 detections) — but all 8 were standard MCP tool instructions like ‘You MUST call this function first,’ not actual injection attacks.
+In my scan, pattern rules flagged ‘prompt injection’ most often (8 out of 27 detections) — but all 8 were standard MCP tool instructions like ‘You MUST call this function first,’ not actual injection attacks.
 The genuine risks I found were: desktop-commander’s filesystem search that could locate credential files, henkey/postgres’s arbitrary SQL execution capabilities, and browser-devtools-mcp’s deep browser control (JavaScript execution, screenshot capture).
 These represent risky capabilities rather than injection vulnerabilities.

 What scanners did you use for this audit?